mbmdasilva/Merger/README.md

-com.mergermarkets.test.ui.cucumber : Cucucmber classes RunCkes and Hook
+com.mergermarkets.test.ui.cucumber : Cucucmber classes -Hooks and RunCukesTest(This  class is used to run the tests)

-com.mergermarkets.test.ui.stepdefinitions : The step definiton Class
+com.mergermarkets.test.ui.stepdefinitions : The BasketStepDefinition Class with implementation of the steps

 com.mergermarkets.test.ui.support :Driver initialization and Launch the page

-com.mergermarkets.test.ui.pages : The Basket and Search pages
+com.mergermarkets.test.ui.pages : The Basket and Search pages.

-src/test/resources/features : Where the feature file with scenarios resides
+src/test/resources/features : Where the feature file with scenarios resides, There are 2 scenarios as per requirements.

 == Prerequisites

-Firefox version 43.0 (Been having some issues with driver version 2.53.1 and FF driver 48 the version 43 seems most reliable)
+Firefox version 43.0 (Been having some issues with driver version 2.53.1 running on FF driver 46.
+The version 43 seems most reliable)

 == Command Line